ub-unibe-ch/ds-pytools/web-tools/e-manuscripta-access/README.md

 You may start from the beginning and walk trough the whole notebook or jump to the section that suits you.
 Also, it's a good idea to play around with the code in the cells and see what happens.
 Have fun!

 Have any comments, questions and the like?
-Try kathi.woitas[at]ub.unibe.ch.
+Try kathi.woitas[at]unibe.ch.

 ## 0. Introduction